 Universal opioid use disorder signs

-• Withdrawal symptoms within hours of the last use.
+Withdrawal within hours of last use.
 Muscle aches, sweating, nausea, diarrhea, restlessness, insomnia, anxiety, runny nose, watery eyes.

 IV-use-specific signs

-• Hepatitis C exposure.
-Previous positive HCV test, a liver enzyme abnormality on an old lab, or any history of jaundice.
-CDC estimates the HCV prevalence among people who inject drugs exceeds 40%.
+Hepatitis C exposure.
+A previous positive HCV test, a liver enzyme abnormality on an old lab, or any history of jaundice.
+CDC estimates HCV prevalence among people who inject drugs exceeds 40%.
 Many are undiagnosed.

-• HIV risk behavior.
-Shared needles, shared cookers, shared water, shared cotton — any of these carries HIV transmission risk.
+HIV risk behavior.
+Shared needles, cookers, water, or cotton — any of these carries HIV transmission risk.
 Testing is part of standard intake.

 You do not have to meet every item on this list.
 The formal DSM-5 threshold for opioid use disorder is 2 of 11 criteria in a 12-month period.
 Mild, moderate, and severe are all treatable — and treatment earlier is almost always easier than treatment later.

-• Day 1 to day 3 (peak).
-Full clinical picture: nausea, vomiting, diarrhea, abdominal cramping, chills alternating with sweating, dilated pupils, goosebumps (“kicking”), muscle and bone pain, profound fatigue, insomnia, intense cravings.
+The full clinical picture: nausea, vomiting, diarrhea, abdominal cramping, chills alternating with sweating, dilated pupils, goosebumps (“kicking”), muscle and bone pain, profound fatigue, insomnia, and intense cravings.
 Blood pressure and heart rate rise.
 This is when most unmedicated attempts to stop fail.

-• Day 3 to day 7.
-Acute GI symptoms subside.
-Appetite begins to return.
-Sleep remains fragmented.
-Cravings stay strong.
+Acute GI symptoms subside and appetite begins to return.
+Sleep remains fragmented and cravings stay strong.
 Low mood and anxiety may peak here as the body re-regulates.

-• Week 2 and beyond (post-acute withdrawal).
-Low energy, difficulty concentrating, mood changes, anhedonia, intermittent cravings.
-Can persist weeks to several months if unmanaged.
+Low energy, difficulty concentrating, mood changes, anhedonia, and intermittent cravings that can persist weeks to several months if unmanaged.
 MAT dramatically shortens and softens this phase.

-Fentanyl-contaminated supply changes this picture.
-Because most U.S. illicit “heroin” now contains fentanyl, real-world withdrawal often doesn't follow the clean textbook heroin timeline.
-Fentanyl stores in body fat and clears more slowly, so onset can be delayed (8–24+ hours instead of 6–12), the peak can be longer, and the window before buprenorphine can be safely started is often extended — commonly 24 to 72 hours after last use instead of 12 to 24.
-On top of that, because batch potency is inconsistent, two patients at the same stated dose can present with wildly different withdrawal severity.
-Starting buprenorphine too early after fentanyl exposure triggers precipitated withdrawal — a sudden, severe worsening of symptoms.
-Your provider will use a COWS (Clinical Opiate Withdrawal Scale) score at intake to time induction correctly and avoid that.
+Because most U.S. illicit “heroin” now contains fentanyl, real-world withdrawal often doesn’t follow the clean textbook timeline.
+Fentanyl stores in body fat and clears more slowly, so onset can be delayed (8–24+ hours instead of 6–12) and the safe window before starting buprenorphine is often extended — commonly 24 to 72 hours after last use instead of 12 to 24.
+Starting buprenorphine too early after fentanyl exposure triggers precipitated withdrawal, so your provider uses a COWS (Clinical Opiate Withdrawal Scale) score at intake to time induction correctly.

 How We Treat Heroin Addiction

-• Suboxone (daily film or tablet).
-A combination of buprenorphine and naloxone taken sublingually — available as a dissolving film or tablet placed under the tongue.
-Buprenorphine is a partial opioid agonist: it stabilizes cravings and prevents withdrawal at the same opioid receptors heroin and fentanyl are acting on, but with a ceiling effect on euphoria and respiratory depression.
-For heroin patients, same-day Suboxone induction is often clinically appropriate when COWS score is in the right range; for patients with heavy fentanyl exposure, induction may be delayed by 24–72 hours.
-The naloxone component is inactive when the medication is taken correctly; it's included to discourage misuse via injection.
+Buprenorphine + naloxone taken under the tongue.
+Buprenorphine is a partial agonist: it stabilizes cravings and prevents withdrawal at the same receptors heroin and fentanyl act on, but with a ceiling on euphoria and respiratory depression.
+Same-day induction when the COWS score is in range; with heavy fentanyl exposure, induction may be delayed 24–72 hours.

-• Sublocade (monthly injection).
-A long-acting extended-release form of buprenorphine administered once per month at our clinics.
-For patients whose dependence has been tied to the daily injection ritual itself, Sublocade can be particularly useful — it removes the dosing decision from the daily routine and holds steady blood levels for the full month.
+A long-acting extended-release buprenorphine injection given once a month at our clinics — it removes the daily dosing decision and holds steady blood levels for the full month.
 Per FDA labeling, Sublocade requires at least 7 days of transmucosal buprenorphine (Suboxone) before the first injection.

-• Brixadi (weekly, bi-weekly, or monthly injection).
-Another extended-release buprenorphine injection, with flexible dosing intervals.
-Brixadi's weekly and bi-weekly options can be helpful for patients who are still finding the right maintenance dose, who want a shorter interval than Sublocade's monthly cadence, or whose insurance coverage differs between the two products.
-Like Sublocade, Brixadi is ordered per-patient and administered at a follow-up visit once the medication arrives.
+Another extended-release buprenorphine injection with flexible dosing intervals — helpful for patients still finding the right maintenance dose, who want more frequent clinic contact than Sublocade’s monthly cadence, or whose insurance coverage differs between the two.
+Ordered per-patient and administered at a follow-up visit once it arrives.

-• Individual counseling with licensed therapists experienced in substance use disorder — including the specific trauma history common in long-term IV use, the grief around lost relationships, and the hard work of rebuilding a life that no longer revolves around drug-seeking.
+Licensed therapists experienced in substance use disorder — including the trauma history common in long-term IV use, grief around lost relationships, and the work of rebuilding a life that no longer revolves around drug-seeking.

-• Certified peer support from specialists who have lived experience with recovery themselves.
-Many of our peers have walked the heroin-to-recovery path; that conversation often lands when a clinical one doesn't.
+Specialists with lived recovery experience — many have walked the heroin-to-recovery path themselves.
+That conversation often lands when a clinical one doesn’t.

-• Intensive outpatient programming (IOP) for patients who benefit from a more structured treatment schedule — delivered in a group format by design.
-IOP is the only group-setting service we offer, and it's a separate, structured program rather than an informal group activity.
+Clinician-led sessions several times a week for patients who benefit from more structure — delivered in a group format by design.
+IOP is the only group-setting service we offer, and it’s a separate, structured program rather than an informal group activity.

-• Integrated behavioral health for co-occurring conditions — anxiety, depression, trauma/PTSD, and bipolar or psychotic spectrum disorders are common in long-term heroin patients and directly affect retention in treatment.
-We address them rather than hand them off.
+Anxiety, depression, trauma/PTSD, and bipolar or psychotic-spectrum disorders are common in long-term heroin patients and directly affect retention — we address them rather than hand them off.

 Integrated Hepatitis C Care